mahkhaled/pup/docs/README.md

-### BADR Interns Day 2018
+# BADR Interns Day 2018
+## Intro
-This is the BADRians way to say hello.
-Welcome to our geeky nest.
+This is the BADRians way to say Hello !.
+Welcome to our geeky little nest.

+## Pre-requisites
+#### Skills
+We assume that you possess the following skills (Intermediate level)
+- HTML/CSS/JS
+- Git

 [Read the Documentation](http://cleverbeagle.com/pup)

 ---

-Need help and want to stay accountable building your product?
-[Check out Clever Beagle](http://cleverbeagle.com).
+Need help or questions ? contact us : hr@badrit.com